lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Document Structure

-The remainder of the document is organized as follows: {{background}} outlines EDHOC authenticated with signature keys, {{overview}} describes the protocol elements of EDHOC, including formatting of the ephemeral public keys, {{key-der}} specifies the key derivation, {{asym}} specifies message processing for EDHOC authenticated with signature keys or static Diffie-Hellman keys, {{error}} describes the error messages, {{duplication}} shows how it is possible to support message deduplication in EDHOC, and {{mti}} lists compliance requirements.
+The remainder of the document is organized as follows: {{background}} outlines EDHOC authenticated with signature keys, {{overview}} describes the protocol elements of EDHOC, including formatting of the ephemeral public keys, {{key-der}} specifies the key derivation, {{asym}} specifies message processing for EDHOC authenticated with signature keys or static Diffie-Hellman keys, {{error}} describes the error messages, {{duplication}} describes EDHOC support for transport that does not handle message duplication, and {{mti}} lists compliance requirements.
 Note that normative text is also used in appendices, in particular {{transfer}}.

 ## Terminology and Requirements Language {#term}